-Do you have examples in the community where different categories of people worked together for the common good?
+• Do you have examples in the community where different categories of people worked together for the common good?

 Let them share examples.
-If they cannot remember, share an example of a time that people came together to improve the health of mothers or children in your country, not necessarily in this community.
+If they cannot remember, share an example of a time that people came together to improve the health of people living with HIV you know, not necessarily in this community.